 Bad Video Troubleshoot

 It is uncommon, but you may occasionally experience atmospheric interference, to combat this try using remote channels like E4 and E8, or another combination that offers a wide gap between frequencies.
 Some interference might be power related, see here for a more detailed article on fixing FPV video issues

-DJI FPV goggles can receive and transmit signal at the same time, therefore it can cause video interference for analog pilots when they stand too close to each other.
+DJI and Avatar FPV goggles can receive and transmit signal at the same time, therefore it can cause video interference for analog pilots when they stand too close to each other.

-Keep DJI pilots from other DJI and Analog pilots at least 3 to 5 meters apart should help.
+Keep DJI/Avatar pilots from other DJI/Avatar and Analog pilots at least 3 to 5 meters apart should help.

-Move analog and DJI channels as far apart as possible to minimize interference.
-Typically it works well to put analog on R1 and R2 and DJI on D6 and D7.
+Move analog and DJI/Avatar channels as far apart as possible to minimize interference.
+Typically it works well to put analog on R1 and R2 and DJI/Avatar on CH6 and CH7.

-When flying with others, it’s best to set your video bitrate to 25Mbps.
+When flying with others (let it be analog or digital), it’s best to set your video bitrate in DJI/Avatar goggles to 25Mbps.

 50Mbps takes up double the bandwidth, therefore more likely to cause interference for analog pilots.
-Stick with 25Mbps and you will have more channel selection as well (8 vs 4).
+Stick with 25Mbps you will have wider separation between channels, and you will also have more channel selection as well (7 vs 3).

 Lower Power Output

-Both DJI and Analogue should be put on 200mW or even 25mW when flying together to minimize interference.
+Both DJI/Avatar and Analogue should be put on 200mW or even better, on 25mW when flying together to minimize interference.

-When there are only DJI pilots flying though, you should be able to all fly on 700mW without any problems.
+When there are only DJI/Avatar pilots flying though, you should all be able to fly on 200mW-700mW without any problems.
+Avoid 1200mW.